eileenchoe/olive/README.md

 #### Range

-Like python ranges, Olive ranges iteratively produce the following value in the range until the end condition is met.
+Like Python 3 ranges, Olive ranges iteratively produce the following value in the range until the end condition is met.
 Range objects can also be used as a parameter for random generators, in which case, the start, increment and end values will be used to produce a single random value.

 ```
 evens = [0:2:10)                | range object with integers from 0 inclusive to 10 exclusive